coreos/rpm-ostree/docs/manual/treefile.md

  * `selinux`: boolean, optional: Defaults to `true`.
 If `false`, then no SELinux labeling will be performed on the server side.

- * `boot_location`: string, optional: Historically, ostree put bootloader data in /boot.
+ * `boot-location` (or `boot_location`): string, optional: Historically, ostree put bootloader data in /boot.
 However, this has a few flaws; it gets shadowed at boot time, and also makes dealing with Anaconda installation harder.
 There are 3 possible values:
     * "both": the default, kernel data goes in /boot and /usr/lib/ostree-boot
     * "legacy": Now an alias for "both"; historically meant just "boot"
     * "new": kernel data goes in /usr/lib/ostree-boot and /usr/lib/modules